 When the cooler core of the charge air cooler needs cleaning, the charge air cooler must be removed if there is no space behind it to take out the cooler core.

-Before starting work: Make sure that the cooling system is empty as described earlier.
+- 1. Make sure that the cooling system is empty as described earlier. - 2.
+Unscrew and remove the catwalk, protective plate and the protective casing.